ImWesAdams/NBA-Player-Value-Estimation/README.md

-Using regression techniques (Ridge, Bayesian, prior-observed-posterior) to estimate player value from Box Scores and Play-by-Play data.
+Using regression techniques (Ridge, Bayesian, prior-observed-posterior) to estimate NBA player value from Box Scores and Play-by-Play data.